open-afc-project/openafc/Customization.md

 This work is licensed under the OpenAFC Project License, a copy of which is included with this software program.

 # About Page Customization
-Custom configuration can be done via environment variables or via json file.
+When a user first enter the webpage without loggin in, the about screen can be accessed on the navigation menu on the left side.
+The about screen instructs the user of next steps to gain an account.
+About page customization can be done via environment variables or via json file.
 ## Environment Variables
 ### Captcha
 Captcha configuration is needed if Captcha is to be enabled in the About page to protect the